-Water Saving Gardening Tips For Dealing With Drought
+18 Water-Saving Gardening Tips For Drought

 - Water less.
 It's a fact that we over-water our landscapes.
 Water weekly, not daily.
 Over a growing season, you can train your yard to be less thirsty by watering less frequently but more deeply, to encourage deeper root penetration into the soil.
 Shallow roots need much more frequent irrigation.
 Yes, plants will wilt, leaves will drop, but the plants will survive.

 - Focus your water use on trees and shrubs.
-Lawns, annuals and perennials can be replaced.
+Lawns, annuals, and perennials can be replaced.
 Let your lawn go brown, but deep water the lawn area monthly to protect valuable trees and shrubs whose roots are growing under the lawn and depend on the water from irrigating the lawn.
-A large, twenty year old tree is worth a lot in terms of the cooling effects of its shade and the food value of its flowers to pollinators like bees, butterflies and hummingbirds (who still need to eat during droughts).
+A large, twenty-year-old tree is worth a lot in terms of the cooling effects of its shade and the food value of its flowers to pollinators like bees, butterflies, and hummingbirds (who still need to eat during droughts).
 You can't buy back time!

 - Use wetting agents to improve the soil's ability to absorb water.
 These surfactants are sprayed over the ground every couple of months to makes water "wetter" and help the water to penetrate dry soils more evenly and deeply.

 - Don't use any chemical fertilizers, only use organic and natural formulations.
 Use of chemical fertilizers increases plant growth and makes the plants thirstier as they have more leaves and stems.
 Instead, feed the soil with organic fertilizers and compost to improve the soil's ability to absorb and store water.